-January 2021
+January 2024

-About the EECCOA Challenge: This challenge provides students the opportunity to research, design and implement sustainability project proposals to reduce their homes's utilities costs as well as their environmental footprint.
-This document was created to help students or teams develop and potentially implement projects focusing on reducing the waste production of their homes.
+About the EECCOA Challenge: This challenge provides students the opportunity to research, design and implement sustainability project proposals to reduce their school's utilities costs as well as the school's environmental footprint.
+This document was created with the intention to help students' teams develop and potentially implement projects focusing on reducing the waste production of their homes.
 We hope you are up for the challenge!

-The MERITO Foundation, sponsors, and partners will award cash or in kind prizes to the students authors of the best 3 projects for each tier (energy efficiency, water conservation, waste reduction, or outreach regarding ocean acidification) in the Spring of 2021, and might include funds, gifts, or additional support to help with the implementation costs of the most cost-effective project proposals.
+The MERITO Foundation, sponsors and partners will award cash or in kind prizes to the students authors of the best 3 projects for each tier (energy efficiency, water conservation, waste reduction, or outreach regarding the Matilija Dam removal) in the spring of 2024, and will match funds to participating schools for part of the implementation costs of the most cost-effective project proposals.